maximelester/banddiagram/README.md

 Uses numpy and matplotlib libraries.

 The parameters are as follows:
-* phi_m: metal workfunction
+* phi_m: metal workfunction (in eV)
-* phi_s: semiconductor workfunction
+* phi_s: semiconductor workfunction (in eV)
-* bandgap: semiconductor band-gap
+* bandgap: semiconductor band-gap (in eV)
-* f: doping parameter (f = 0.5 to enfore E_F in the middle of the band-gap, above or below for n- and p-doped, respectively)
+* f: doping parameter (f = 0.5 to enforce the Fermi level in the middle of the band-gap, above or below for n- and p-doped, respectively)
 * when: either "before" or "after" contacting (aligning Fermi levels and band-bending)
-* bending_k: effective bending sharpness
+* bending_k: effective bending sharpness (in inverse lateral units)

 And several cosmetic parameters.
+I encourage to tinker with the code to develop it further or to modify its look.
+Feel free to contact me if you have any questions at le.ster.maxime@ek.hun-ren.hu.

 Examples: